The Minneapolis Tree Sale begins March 9, 2015 for Wards 3, 4, 5 & 6 at 8:00AM and March 23, 2015 for the entire city at 8:00AM!

 - You will receive a brochure containing information about tree planting and care when you pick up your tree.

-- In order to reduce future problems, large shade trees should be planted at least 20 feet away from nearby power lines, buildings, and/or driveways.
+- Large shade trees should be planted at least 15 feet away from nearby power lines and/or buildings.

 - For more information, contact Tree Trust’s Community Forestry Department at (952) 767-3886 or firstname.lastname@example.org.

 Oak ‘Regal Prince’: This columnar oak is a perfect fit for Minneapolis’ yards.
 The glossy, bright green foliage on top makes way for a lighter green on bottom, giving the tree a “two toned” appearance.
 The lime-green acorns, when young, provide ornamental interest before turning brown in the fall.
 For maximum energy savings, plant this tree in full sun on the west or east side of your home.
 40’h x 15’w.
 Full sun.
 Quercus x warei ‘Long’.

 Northern Hackberry: A large, native tree, perfect for a yard in need of shade!
 Interesting corky bark appears as the tree matures.
 This tree produces a small fruit enjoyed by many types of wildlife.
 Tolerant of a wide range of soil conditions and does best in full sun.
 For maximum energy conservation, plant this excellent and hardy shade tree on the west or east side of your home.
 40-60’h x 30-50’w.
 Full sun.
 Celtis occidentalis.